-There’s no better place to celebrate Christmas than in the United States capital!
-Extravagant Christmas tree lighting ceremonies, holiday light displays, family-friendly activities, and live performances turn Washington D.C. into a festive wonderland every winter.
-With Christmas just around the corner, now is the time to start marking your calendar to attend the best Christmas events in D.C.
+There’s no better place to celebrate Christmas than in the capital of the United States!
+Extravagant Christmas tree lighting ceremonies, holiday decor, light displays, family-friendly activities, and live performances turn Washington, DC, into a festive wonderland every winter.
+With Christmas just around the corner, now is the time to start marking your calendar to attend the best holiday markets and Christmas events in DC, many of which celebrate historic holiday traditions.

-These holiday events occur each year, so you can turn them into family holiday traditions.
-Some of these events are even free, making it easy for families on a tight budget to enjoy the holiday fun.
+These holiday events occur yearly, so you can turn them into family holiday traditions.
+Some of these events are free, making it easy for families on a tight budget to enjoy the holiday fun.

-Now, get ready for weeks of D.C.
-Christmas fun to get you into the holiday spirit!
+Now, get ready for weeks of Washington DC Christmas fun to get you into the holiday spirit!

 National Christmas Tree Lighting